-Fees for basic salvage

-While there may be merit in regulating fees for basic salvage services, and we have recommended this previously, we have not recommended a regulated basic salvage fee in this review.
-In making this draft recommendation we considered that:
+We recommend that fees for basic salvage services not be subject to a determination under section 211 of the Accident Towing Services Act.
+While there may be merit in regulating basic salvage fees, and we have recommended this previously, we do not consider the justification for regulation is as strong as in the past.
+In coming to this recommendation, we considered that:

-- the government has not adopted our prior recommendations to directly regulate fees, preferring instead to require that fees are reasonable, in terms of specified factors that a court must consider8 - we have not received detailed feedback or evidence in this review that customers are being charged excessive salvage fees that would justify more direct price regulation - where stakeholders did raise concerns, these mainly relate to the transparency of the services provided when charged a salvage fee.
+- the government has not adopted our prior recommendations to directly regulate fees, preferring instead to require that fees are reasonable, in terms of specified factors that a court must consider8 - we have not received detailed feedback or evidence during this review that indicates that customers are being charged excessive salvage fees that would justify more direct price regulation - where stakeholders have raised concerns, these have mainly related to the transparency of the services provided when charged a salvage fee.

 To the extent that there are issues related to the transparency of salvage fees, these should be directed to VicRoads.
-We have informed VicRoads of the issues raised during our consultation.
+We have informed VicRoads of issues raised by stakeholders at each stage of our consultation process.